-During the CRyPTIC project it has become obvious that we need an ontology to describe genetic changes that is readable by both human and code and avoids confusion but also allows for the rather sophisticated rules that are currently being developed.
+During the CRyPTIC project it has become obvious that we need a grammar to describe genetic changes that is readable by both human and code and avoids confusion but also allows for the rather sophisticated rules that are currently being developed.

 For example, in the supplement of the recent publication of the now-quite extensive genetic resistance catalogue for the four front-line anti-TB compounds in New Eng J Med you will find rules such as “any frame shift in this gene”.
 Now how do you encode that?

-To try and resolve this issue ahead of time, I propose the following ontology based on these assumptions.
+To try and resolve this issue ahead of time, I propose the following grammar based on these assumptions.